 Instructions

-- In a large bowl, (or in the bowl of your stand mixer) cream your butter and sugar together.
+- Use a mixer to cream your butter and sugar together.
 Add the vanilla and salt and mix well.
 Slowly add the flour, mixing well after each addition.
 A thick dough will form.
 Add the chopped pecans and mix well.

 - Scoop 1 tablespoon of the dough out and roll it into a ball and place it on the cookie sheet.
 I like using a 1 tablespoon cookie dough scoop to get them all the same size.
 Continue until all the dough has been formed into balls.
 Place them on the cookie sheet about 1 inch part.
 Bake for 15 to 18 minutes.